viam-labs/SAVCAM-event-manager/README.md

 Note that classifier and cameras must be configured in *depends_on*.

 If *type* is **time**, *ranges* must be defined, which is a list of *start_hour* and *end_hour*, which are integers representing the start hour in UTC.

+## Todo

+- Support storing data in Viam's cloud Data Service
+- Support other types of webhooks